dairycultist/CompiledLang/README.md

 onrequest GET "/endpoint?value1=(msg)&value2=()" {

   if (msg == "I hate cats") {
-    respond 404 as "text/plain" with "You can't say that!";
+    respond 404 as "text/plain" with "You can't say that!" log "User illegally said they hate cats.";
   }

   respond 200 as "text/plain" with "Cat here!
 You said " + msg;